TapasSenapati/DNS/README.md

 ADS Deliverable 1 implementation
 ==========================================================================================================

 Implementation of dns table.
 Use terminal in linux or python command prompt in windows to run the python scripts.

+Extract all the python scripts .py files to a single folder.
+Put all the input files in the same folder.

 ** To run first program